OpenIV-Team/OpenIV-Languages/README.md

 When you edit existing localization, you must add your name into Contributors section of this file.

+#### Flag
+For the language icon use the country flag.
+We use PNG images from [this repository](https://github.com/gosquared/flags).
+You need to use Flat 32x32 PNG icon, you can find it for your language in [this folder](https://github.com/gosquared/flags/tree/master/flags/flags-iso/flat/32).

 #### Using constants
 In your localization, you can use the following constants: